PicoKernel/PicoKernel/modules/README.md

 The Modules layer is responsible for:
 - implementing OS services
-- providing stable APIs to Interface layer
+- providing stable programs
 - performing bounded logical work
-- validating inputs and outputs
-- returning structured results
+- returning structured results for a called function

-Modules are not responsible for:
-- scheduling
-- memory management
-- hardware access
-- interrupts
-- system initialization

 ---